 Updates for the 27-inch iMac

 What comes next for the 27-inch iMac for this upcoming year?
 Since the design hasn’t really changed much over the last ten years, the 27-inch iMac is overdue for an update.
-Again, if rumors are to be believed, the new 27-inch iMac will look something like a Pro Display XDR crossed with a 24-inch iMac.
+Again, if rumours are true, the new 27-inch iMac will look something like a Pro Display XDR crossed with a 24-inch iMac.
 This might mean that the design is flatter, without the bulging the 27-inch iMac currently has.
 One analyst, Ross Young, reports that the iMac for 2022 will have the same size display as the model has now, but it will integrate some more modern technologies like ProMotion support for refresh rates as much as 120Hz.

 When the 21.5-inch iMac went to 24 inches, it also transitioned to Apple Silicon.
 Right now, experts aren’t expecting a similar shift with the 27-inch model, but of course, the folks at Apple are the only ones who know right now.
 The larger screen iMac will probably be powered by the M1 Pro and M1 Max chips.
 Rumors state that the iMac will have a base model configured with 16GB of RAM with 512GB of SSD storage which is like the MacBook Pro.
 Ports included are likely to be an HDMI port, a few USB-C/Thunderbolt ports, and an SD card slot.